1. Policy review record

 Data protection impact assessments

-When introducing a new processing activity that is likely to result in a high risk to the rights and freedoms of individuals, the UK Statistics Authority business areas will undertake an impact assessment to identify and mitigate those risks and seek guidance from the Data Protection Officer if required.
+When introducing a new processing activity that is likely to result in a high risk to the rights and freedoms of individuals, the UK Statistics Authority business areas will undertake an impact assessment to identify and mitigate those risks and seek guidance from the DPO if required.

 Transparency

 The UK Statistics Authority will provide data subjects with all the information they require to constitute fair processing, at the point of data collection.
-Where data are collected from administrative sources this information will be provided to data subjects within one month, unless to do so would be disproportionate effort.
-In addition, and where possible, such information will also be published on ONS website.
+Where data are collected from administrative sources, this information will be provided to data subjects within one month, unless to do so would be disproportionate effort.
+In addition, and where possible, such information will also be published on the Office for National Statistics (ONS) website.

 Records of processing